honusz/Tonalite/README.md

 ![Tonalite groups](docs/images/group_added.png)
 ![Tonalite presets and grandmaster](docs/images/preset_added.png)

-Tonalite is a lighting control software that uses a web interface accessible from any device on the network such as a phone, tablet, or laptop.
+Tonalite is lighting control software that uses a web interface accessible from any device on the network such as a phone, tablet, or laptop.
 While there are more features coming soon, Tonalite can currently:

 - Add fixtures and map them to DMX addresses
 - Control the value of each fixture's channels (attributes)
 - Add cues and cycle through them
 - Add groups to control multiple fixtures at once
+- Add presets for easy system overrides

-With effects coming soon, this makes Tonalite a directyo competetor to other well-known theater lighting consoles.
+With effects coming soon, this makes Tonalite a direct competetor to other well-known theater lighting consoles.

-Tonalite currently works with the `ArtNet`, `E1.31 (sACN)`, and `uDMX (using ArtNet)` DMX protocols.
+Tonalite currently works with `ArtNet`, `E1.31 (sACN)`, and `uDMX (using uDMXArtNet)` interfaces.

 You can read the full documentation [here](docs/documentation.pdf).